 Private store login shortcode

 WooCommerce Private Store comes with a simple shortcode that you can use to add a password entry form to your site.
-You can use this shortcode in any location, including in sidebar widgets and Gutenberg blocks.
+You can use this shortcode in any location, including in sidebar widgets, Gutenberg blocks, and a text/code block in any page builder plugin.

 How to add a WooCommerce store login form